- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Fastest Natural Acne Treatments

-Some natural acne treatments can work quickly, but results are highly individualized and depend on the type of acne and the person’s skin type.
-Warm and cold compresses can both provide quick results, but neither will make acne disappear completely.
+Some natural acne treatments can work more quickly, but results are highly individualized and depend on the type of acne and the person’s skin type.

-When it comes to natural acne treatments, tea tree oil is the fastest and most effective method of targeting pimples.
-Tea tree oil is often compared to benzoyl peroxide for effectiveness.
-Benzoyl peroxide spot treatments can begin working quickly, but it’s unlikely to see full results for four to six weeks.
+When looking at natural acne treatments, tea tree oil is the fastest and most effective method of targeting pimples.
+This oil is often compared to benzoyl peroxide due to its ability to provide such effective results.

 Over-the-Counter Alternatives

-If natural acne treatments aren’t right for you, there are several proven, effective over-the-counter alternatives.
+If natural acne treatments aren’t right for you, there are several proven, effective OTC alternatives.

 Benzoyl peroxide

-Benzoyl peroxide is a widely-used, popular acne treatment that’s available in both OTC and prescription formulas.
-This treatment can be used all over the face or as a spot treatment on specific pimples and lesions.
+Benzoyl peroxide is a staple in treating mild-to-moderate acne and is available in both OTC and prescription formulas.
+This treatment can be used all over the face or as a spot treatment; it can be used as monotherapy or used alongside other medications depending on the severity of the acne.

-An antimicrobial agent, benzoyl peroxide clears and opens the pores.
+An antimicrobial agent, benzoyl peroxide clears and opens the pores allowing other medications to absorb easier and be more effective.
 It’s available in creams, cleansers, toners, moisturizers and gels.

 Retinol